 However, your eligibility would need to be confirmed by your landlord as part of the Right to Buy application process.

 If you are eligible and thinking of applying, be wary of individuals or companies offering to help you with your Right to Buy.

 Always check first if there are any costs involved.
-Further details for free and unbiased advice are on our the governments ‘Right to Buy’ Help page.
+Further details for free and unbiased advice are on our the government’s Help page.

 For more detailed information on eligibility and exceptions to the Right to Buy you can download Your Right to Buy Your Home – A Guide (PDF).

-In May 2015, the eligibility criteria was reduced from five years public sector tenancy to three.
-This means you now have to be a tenant for three years instead of five before you can apply to buy your home.
+In May 2015, the eligibility criteria were reduced from five years of public sector tenancy to three.
+This means you now have to be a tenant for three years.
+Instead of five before you can apply to buy your home.

 You don’t have to do it alone – you may be able to make a joint application for Right to Buy.
 If you’re eligible, you might be able to buy your home with: